SystemsApproach/private5g/software/smallcell.rst

    which the small cell can be configured to query periodically.
 To do so, visit the ``Settings > SAS``.
-Acquiring the credentials needed to access the SAS requires you go through a certification process, but as a practical matter, it may not be necessary to complete that process before testing an isolated/low-power femto cell indoors.
+Acquiring the credentials needed to access the SAS requires you go through a certification process, but as a practical matter, it may be possible to test an isolated/low-power femto cell indoors before completing that process.
+Consult with your local network administrator.

 6. **Configure Radio Parameters.** Visit the ``Settings > NR Cell Configuration`` page (shown in the figure) to set parameters that